 We were all at our own breakfast tables but united in support for those that have an empty space at their table.

-Seeing support of friends and family eating ice cream and celebrating with our girl was amazing.
-I got teary eyed seeing all the posts.
+Seeing the support of friends and family eating ice cream and celebrating with our girl was amazing.
+I got teary-eyed seeing all the posts.

 It meant that our Angels are never forgotten and that the fighters have backup.